e-loue/pyke/examples/forall/README.txt

 These rules find all people who have no step brothers or sisters.

     >>> from examples.forall import test

+    # uses fc_forall.krb
     >>> test.fc_test()
-    ... prints out everybody that doesn't have any step brothers or sisters ...
+    arthur2 has no step brothers or sisters helen has no step brothers or sisters roberta has no step brothers or sisters

+    # uses bc_forall.krb
     >>> test.bc_test()
-    ... prints out everybody that doesn't have any step brothers or sisters ...
+    arthur2
+    helen
+    roberta